Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/resources/documentation/TARKIN.md

 ##### Grid methods

 Directly specify each grid slot.
-All `a-i` parameters are `ItemConvertible`s and are shown as their grid slots for convenience.
+All `a-i` parameters are an ingredient type and are shown as their grid slots for convenience.

 ```java
 RecipeGenerator.Shaped.grid1x2(String, a, b);